Canada Dependent Child Sponsorship: Requirements, Eligibility, Process & Documents for Indians

 - Valid Indian passport with at least 6 months validity beyond the application date for each sponsored child, plus digital passport-style photographs meeting IRCC specifications

-- Sponsor's proof of status — Canadian citizenship certificate, Canadian passport, PR card, or Certificate of Indian Status (CIS)
+- Sponsor's proof of status: a Canadian citizenship certificate, Canadian passport, PR card, or Certificate of Indian Status (CIS)

-- Completed sponsorship application forms — IMM 1344 (Sponsorship Agreement) and IMM 5532 (Relationship Information and Sponsorship Evaluation, where applicable)
+- Completed sponsorship application forms, including IMM 1344 (Sponsorship Agreement) and IMM 5532 (Relationship Information and Sponsorship Evaluation, where applicable)

 - Birth certificate of the sponsored child showing the sponsor (or sponsor's spouse, for stepchildren) as parent

-- For adopted children — full adoption decree, Hague Convention compliance documents (where the country of origin is a Hague signatory), home study report, and provincial adoption-authority approval letter
+- For adopted children: the full adoption decree, Hague Convention compliance documents (where the country of origin is a Hague signatory), home study report, and provincial adoption-authority approval letter

-- For stepchildren — marriage certificate or common-law declaration of the sponsor and the child's biological parent, plus the child's birth certificate showing the biological parent
+- For stepchildren: the marriage certificate or common-law declaration of the sponsor and the child's biological parent, plus the child's birth certificate showing the biological parent

-- For over-age dependents — comprehensive medical records documenting the physical or mental condition, the date of onset (must be before age 22), the continuous nature of the inability to financially self-support, and current status; statements from treating physicians
+- For over-age dependants: comprehensive medical records documenting the physical or mental condition, the date of onset (must be before age 22), the continuous nature of the inability to financially self-support, and current status, alongside statements from treating physicians

-- Evidence of the dependent child's relationship and continuing dependence — school records, residency proof, financial-support records, photographs, communication records
+- Evidence of the dependent child's relationship and continuing dependence: school records, residency proof, financial-support records, photographs, and communication records

 - Police clearance certificates from every country the sponsored child has lived in for 6 months or more since age 18 (only if the child is 18 or older at application time)